-Representative democracy is rigid, slow and lacking in its ability to self-Before and During the Election regulate.
+Representative democracy is rigid, slow and lacking in its ability to self-regulate.

-- No accountability Weak restraints on elected officials leads systemic corruption - "Carte-blanche" Electing one person/small group to speak for us Strategy 22, on all things
+- No accountability Weak restraints on elected officials leads to systemic corruption - "Carte-blanche" Electing one person/small group to speak for us on all things

 1.4.
 Solution: Frictionless, Inexpensive and Flexible Democracy